-(i) desk-based, with experts reviewing the information at home;

-- (ii) centralised, with experts meeting up to review the information; and - (iii) in-country, with experts visiting the country under review.
-The review reports are made public, though the process allows
+- (i) desk-based, with experts reviewing the information at home; - (ii) centralised, with experts meeting up to review the information; and - (iii) in-country, with experts visiting the country under review.

-TABLE I. INFORMATION FOR NAT IONAL COMMUNICATIONS NATIONAL COMMUNICATIONS (ANNEX I) NATIONAL COMMUNICATIONS (NON-ANNEX I) National circumstances National circumstances GHG inventory, including information on national systems and national registry for Kyoto Parties GHG inventory Policies and measures and their effects, including domestic and regional programmes and/or legislative arrangements and enforcement and administrative procedures for Kyoto Parties General description of steps taken or envisaged to implement the UNFCCC, including adaptation/mitigation measures Projections of the total effect Other information relevant to achieving the objective of the UNFCCC, including technology transfer, research and systematic observation, education, training and public awareness, capacity building, and information and networking Vulnerability assessment, climate change impacts and adaptation measures Constraints and gaps, and related financial, technical and capacity needs Financial resources and transfer of technology Research and systematic observation Education, training and public awareness
+TABLE I. INFORMATION FOR NAT IONAL COMMUNICATIONS NATIONAL COMMUNICATIONS (ANNEX I) national communications (non-annex I) National circumstances National circumstances GHG inventory, including information on national systems and national registry for Kyoto Parties GHG inventory Policies and measures and their effects, including domestic and regional programmes and/or legislative arrangements and enforcement and administrative procedures for Kyoto Parties General description of steps taken or envisaged to implement the UNFCCC, including adaptation/mitigation measures Projections of the total effect Other information relevant to achieving the objective of the UNFCCC, including technology transfer, research and systematic observation, education, training and public awareness, capacity building, and information and networking Vulnerability assessment, climate change impacts and adaptation measures Constraints and gaps, and related financial, technical and capacity needs Financial resources and transfer of technology Research and systematic observation Education, training and public awareness